Getting Started with Sinch In‑app Calling for JavaScript SDK

 }

-1. Inside index.js create a class named UI that handles login and creation of SinchClientWrapper, as demonstrated in the following example:
+1. Inside `index.js`, create a `UI` class that handles login and creation of `SinchClientWrapper`:

 class UI {